-3.1.1.1 Information Asset of an Android Smartphone
+3.1.1.1 Information Assets of the Android Smartphone

-Table 3.1.1 and Table 3.1.2 represent examples of information contained on an Android smartphone.
-Appropriate protection is necessary since this information is equivalent to personal information, confidential information or information that belongs to both.
+Table 3.1.1 and Table 3.1.2 are examples of information contained in Android smartphones.
+This information is personal information, privacy information, or similar information about smartphone users and must be properly protected.

-Table 3.1.1: Examples of Information Managed by an Android Smartphone
+Table 3.1.1: Examples of Information Managed by Android Smartphones

-Firm Information Remarks Phone number Telephone number of the smartphone itself Call history Time and date of incoming and outgoing calls as well as phone numbers IMEI Device ID of the smartphone IMSI Subscriber ID Sensor information GPS, geomagnetic, rate of acceleration, etc. Various setup information Wi-Fi setting value, etc Account information arious account information, authentication information, etc. Media data Pictures, videos, music, recording, etc
+Information Remarks Phone number Telephone number of the smartphone itself Call history Time and date of incoming and outgoing calls as well as phone numbers IMEI Device ID of the smartphone IMSI Subscriber ID Sensor information GPS, geomagnetic, rate of acceleration, etc. Various setup information Wi-Fi setting value, etc Account information arious account information, authentication information, etc. Media data Pictures, videos, music, recording, etc •••

-Table 3.1.2: Examples of Information Managed by an Application
+Table 3.1.2: Examples of Information Managed by Applications

 Information Remarks

 Contacts Contacts of acquaintances

 E-mail address User's e-mail address

 Web bookmarks Bookmarks

 Web browsing history Browsing history

 Calendar Plans, to-do list, events, etc.

 Facebook SNS content, etc.

-Twitter SNS content, etc.
+X SNS content, etc.

-The type of information seen in Table 3.1.1 is mainly the type of information that is stored on the Android smartphone itself or on an SD card.
-Similarly, the type of information seen in Table 3.1.2 is primarily managed by an application.
-In particular, the type of information seen in Table 3.1.2 grows in proportion to the number of applications installed on the device.
+The information in Table 3.1.1 is mainly contained in the Android smartphone itself or on the SD card, while the information in Table 3.1.2 is mainly managed by applications.
+Especially for the information in Table 3.1.2, the more applications that are installed, the more information will be stored in the device.

-Table 3.1.3 is the amount of information contained in one entry case of contacts.
-The information here is not of the smartphone user's, but of the smartphone user's friends.
-In other words, we must be aware that a smartphone not only contains information on the user, but of other people too.
+Table 3.1.3 shows the information contained in a single Contacts entry.
+This information is not about the smartphone user, but about the smartphone user's acquaintances, friends, and others.
+In other words, the smartphone contains information not only about the user, but also about other people, and so caution is necessary.